A note from Cindy and Amy

-I am Cindy Ortiz, a 35 year old physical therapist and founder of Pink Up The Pace.
+I am Cindy Ortiz Chaconas, a Doctor of Physical Therapy and founder of Pink Up The Pace.

 I was diagnosed on Wednesday January 7th, 2009 with Stage 2 Breast Cancer poorly differentiated ductal carcinoma.
 At the time of my diagnosis I felt like I had gotten on a roller coaster ride that fell off the track taking me in different directions with many loops and turns.

 Aside from the lump, I felt fine.
 I had just finished running the inaugural San Antonio Rock-n-Roll marathon in November.
-The Sunday prior to finding out the results of the biopsy, I had signed up to compete in my first half ironman.
 Who would have thought that such a thing could happen to me at the age of 28?

 January 7th, I had my lumpectomy and axillary node dissection.
-I had 16 doses of chemo that began in February and finished in June.
+I had 16 doses of chemotherapy.
 Like many cancer patients I lost my hair, eyelashes and most of my eyebrows.
-I underwent 33 treatments of radiation which ended in September.
+I underwent 33 treatments of radiation which ended in September 2009.

 How did I survive the 9 months of 2009?
 Aside from family, friends and work, it was Cancer survivors that have gave me the courage to overcome that chapter in my life.
 As I sat in the chair receiving chemo, I wanted to give up and let the disease take its course.
 However, as I looked around at all the other cancer patients of all different age groups enduring similar treatments, I realized that I was not alone in this journey.
-In the process, I met and joined a sisterhood of fighters, people I passed everyday or knew and yet did not know their struggles and accomplishments until I became one of them.
-Women and men come out from hiding when they saw a friend in need, shared their story and returned to their daily routines as much as they could.
+In the process, I met and joined a sisterhood of fighters.
 It is a bond that cannot be explained and once the connection has been made you are locked in it for life.
 That is how I met Amy Kaelin, a survivor and friend, who can share my feelings, emotions and thoughts because unfortunately she has been there.

 Throughout my journey I felt numb to the whole experience.
 I sometimes felt it was a dream until I look back at pictures and notice all the physical changes that I had to endure.
-The hardest thing that I learned is that life goes on even though circumstances slowed me down.
 I am not immortal anymore and I cannot keep running from myself.
 It’s okay to listen to your thoughts, be scared, sad and lost.
 Life is not always what you have hoped or expected, but you are here.
 No matter what is thrown your way, you always have an option to keep pushing and trying because it can always be worse.

-When I look at myself now in 2015, I am reminded that I am not who I once was nor do I know who I will be in the future.
+When I look at myself now, I am reminded that I am not who I once was nor do I know who I will be in the future.
 For now I am a women, a runner, a wife, a mother and a breast cancer survivor trying to make a difference.
 As a result, Pink Up The Pace was established.

-I wanted to educate and bring awareness to the community about early detection.
-As a physical therapist, I was schooled to always approach things conservatively.
-So with that in mind, I thought that if one is hands-on and familiar with their body, people can hopefully catch lumps early either in a benign or an early stage.
+I want to educate and bring awareness to the community about early detection.
+As a physical therapist, I learnd to always approach things conservatively.
+So with that in mind, I thought that if one is hands-on and familiar with their body, people can hopefully catch lumps early.
 Three weeks after my diagnosis, my mother was also diagnosed with breast cancer.
 The reason she was diagnosed is because after my surgery she decided to be proactive about the lump she had also felt a couple of months prior but had not been too concerned about.
-What are the chances that two family members have the same diagnosis in the same month?